WHAM (AM): University of Rochester

-The selection of the "WHAM" call letters came from a suggestion from industrialist George Eastman, the founder of the Eastman Kodak Company, based in Rochester.
-He helped the University of Rochester launch the station and thought the "WHAM" name would prove to be a clever marketing tool.
+Industrialist George Eastman, the founder of the Rochester-based Eastman Kodak Company, helped the University of Rochester launch the station and thought the "WHAM" name would prove to be a clever marketing tool.
 Jim Barney helped the university get the station on the air.

 Stromberg-Carlson

 In 1927, WHAM was acquired by Stromberg-Carlson, a maker of radio and telecommunications equipment then based in Rochester.
 The company expanded the station's operations and boosted its signal to 5,000 watts shortly after the acquisition.

 It was relocated from 1080 to 1150 kHz in the overall national reorganization of the AM radio band by the Federal Radio Commission in 1928.
 In 1933, WHAM was allowed to increase power to 25,000 watts.
 A ceremony marking the event included a three-hour broadcast from the Eastman Theatre with "a galaxy of stars" participating.
 It later got a boost to its current 50,000 watt level.

 In the North American Regional Broadcasting Agreement (NARBA), the AM band was shuffled in March 1941.
 WHAM changed frequency once more to its current 1180 kHz.